Meet Our Team

 Cynthia has found home with Emmanuel Hospice because she says “I know at the end of the day; I made a positive difference in someone’s life.”
 In her spare time Cynthia enjoys spending time with family, listening to music, writing, dancing and travelling.

-Jessica Vanbelkum, CNA
+Jessica Vanbelkum, CHPNA

 Jessica was born and raised in West Michigan.
 Over five years ago, she was called to her career as a certified nursing assistant in the skilled nursing setting.
 Jessica feels a “huge reward” while serving older adults and found home with Emmanuel Hospice caring for those facing end-of-life issues.